 - Swiss Representation: Along with six other countries, member of a constituency that has a seat on the Board

 Urbanization is taking place at a very fast pace in LAC.
-This has created opportunities for millions of people, but has also created immense challenges for governments in terms of delivering basic services, guaranteeing adequate levels of quality of life, promoting job creation and protecting the environment.
-As a response, IDB launched the «Emerging and Sustainable Cities Initiative» (SDG 11).
+This has created opportunities for millions of people, but has also created immense challenges for governments in terms of delivering basic services, guaranteeing adequate levels of quality of life, promoting job creation and protecting the environment (SDG 11).
+SECO co-finances the IDB Cities Multidonor Trust Fund.
+The trust fund supports the cities of the LAC region on their way to becoming sustainable, resource-efficient, liveable and prosperous urban centers.
 Its objective is to support emerging cities of the region in the identification, prioritization, and execution of priority actions that will lead them to sustainable and integrated city development.
-The State Secretariat for Economic Affairs (SECO) and the Swiss Federal Institute of Technology (ETHZ) are supporting this initiative.

 Cooperation between Switzerland and the IDB helps to improving water, sanitation and solid waste infrastructure for over one million households.